kaihei777/android-build_docker_container/README.md

 ## Supported tags

-- kaihei777/android_build_docker_container:sdk-tools: this image is Debian-based and includes default command line tools of Android SDK toools (sdk-tools-linux) as well as all additional components(gradle, build-tools, platforms, platform-tools).
+- kaihei777/android_build_docker_container:sdk-tools: this image is Debian-based and includes default command line tools of Android SDK toools (sdk-tools-linux) as well as all additional components(gradle).

-- kaihei777/android_build_docker_container:commandlinetools: this image is Debian-based and includes default command line tools of Android SDK toools (commandlinetools-linux) as well as all additional components(gradle, build-tools, platforms, platform-tools).
+- kaihei777/android_build_docker_container:commandlinetools: this image is Debian-based and includes default command line tools of Android SDK toools (commandlinetools-linux) as well as all additional components(gradle).

 → Check out Docker Hub for available tags.